ctrl-alt-dtl/PMA-Labs/Chap5/README.md

 ![3-3: Part 4](Images/5-1-9.png)

 In this function we see a call to `GetVersionExA` that does some enumeration about the OS that queries the `dwOSVersionInfoSize` and `dwPlatformId`.
-Referencing from (<https://learn.microsoft.com/en-us/windows/win32/api/winnt/ns-winnt-osversioninfoa>) we can see the comparison happening at `0x100036B7` to check if the OS version is Windows 2000 or higher. **So in short, `dword_1008E5C4` stores the OS version.**
+Referencing from (<https://learn.microsoft.com/en-us/windows/win32/api/winnt/ns-winnt-osversioninfoa>) we can see the comparison happening at `0x100036B7` is used to check if the OS version is Windows 2000 or higher. **So in short, `dword_1008E5C4` stores the OS version.**

 10. [...]